vilicvane/vilic.github.io/README.md

 [AIVOS](http://vilic.info/blog/projects/aivos) An extensible ajax file manager written before Prever Start.

 [X-Wall](https://github.com/vilic/x-wall) A tool for an easier way to cross the wall, has been transfered.

-## Hire me

-Currently I am working on my own start up project.
-Though not that promising, I would like to end it properly.

-Feel free to contact me if you are interested. :D